chauxvive/100-days-of-code/log.md

 * Started FCC Survey Form project
 * Finished the FCC basic JavaScript section update, started ES6 section

 **Thoughts**: Whew, got in last night at 5am so a very slow start today.
 I'm going to get a few hours in before a birthday dinner with friends tonight.
 Ok, three hours done, time for a nap before we go out.
+I really hope MS doesn't do to Git what it did to Skype and LinkedIn.

 **Links to work:**
 1. [Free Code Camp](https://www.freecodecamp.org/portfolio/chauxvive)